jslee03/jslee03/README.md

 - 👋 Hi, I’m Jess :)
-- 🌱 I’m currently a university student
+- 🌱 I’m currently a 3rd year Computer Science student
-- 🖥️ I'm studying Computing and Software Systems
 - 📫 You can reach me at jess.lee0514@gmail.com

 <!---